emipa606/DrugsAreNotFood/README.md

 Update of czpetrs mod
 https://steamcommunity.com/sharedfiles/filedetails/?id=1531640632

-- Made it more general, now all drugs should their nutrition and food-preferability removed
+- Made it more general, now all drugs should have their nutrition and food-preferability removed

 ![Image](https://i.imgur.com/pufA0kM.png)